MathiasRenner/bitleaf-blog/README.md

 # Bitleaf blog

-This repo contains the content of the [Bitleaf website and blog](https://bitleaf.de/blog).
+This repo contains the content of the [Bitleaf blog](https://bitleaf.de/blog).
 Everyone is welcome to add new or improve existing content.

 How to use